Perfect bidder collusion through bribe and request: Abstract

 \section{Abstract}

-We study collusion in a second price auction with two bidders in a dynamic environment.
+We study collusion in a second-price auction with two bidders in a dynamic environment.
 One bidder can make a take-it-or-leave-it collusion proposal, which consists of both an offer and a request of bribes, to the opponent.
-We show there always exists a robust equilibrium in which the collusion success probability is one.
-In the equilibrium, the interim expected payoff of the collusion initiator Pareto dominates the counterpart in any robust equilibria of the single-option model (\citet{ES2004}) and any other separating equilibria in our model.
+We show that there always exists a robust equilibrium in which the collusion success probability is one.
+In the equilibrium, for each type of initiator the expected payoff is generally higher than the counterpart in any robust equilibria of the single-option model (\citet{ES2004}) and any other separating equilibria in our model.

 \textbf{Keywords}: second-price auction, collusion, multidimensional signaling, bribe

 \textbf{JEL codes}: D44, D82